Telekon: Cultural references

-NME used the track title "I Dream of Wires" as the name for a fictitious synthpop act about which they published a series of spoof articles in early 1995, culminating in reports of the alleged band's death in a coach crash in Eastern Europe.
-"I Dream of Wires" was covered by British singer Robert Palmer on his 1980 album Clues, featuring Numan on keyboards and synthesisers.
+NME used the track title "I Dream of Wires" as the name for a fictitious synth-pop act about which they published a series of spoof articles in early 1995, culminating in reports of the alleged band's death in a coach crash in Eastern Europe.

+"I Dream of Wires" was covered by English singer Robert Palmer on his 1980 studio album Clues, featuring Numan on keyboards and synthesisers.